-I find lessons on preparing for tests somewhat tricky and often boring: more repetition at break neck speed, practise lots maths questions, little time to address the questions of the pupils so I end up not inviting questions!
+I find lessons on preparing for exams somewhat tricky and often boring: more repetition at break neck speed, practise lots of past exam questions, little time to address the questions of the student teachers so I end up not inviting questions!
 I am really not sure how much they learn from this, and I doubt it gives them confidence.
-It never did for me when I was a pupil.
 So I searched the internet for ideas on how to prepare your class for exams.
-An idea I really liked and that I will try out in the 'carousel of ideas' is this:
+An idea I really liked and that I will try out in the 'Carousel of Ideas for Revision' is this (see box).